life science

 Imaging of Vitrified Biological Specimens by Confocal Cryo Fluorescence Microscopy and Cryo FIB /SEM Tomography

-Researchers use the Linkam CMS196 as part of a Confocal Cryo Fluorescence Microscopy setup to image vitrified biological samples.
+Researchers used Linkam’s CMS196 as part of a Confocal Cryo Fluorescence Microscopy setup to image vitrified biological samples.

 Schertel, Andreas, et al. "Imaging of Vitrified Biological Specimens by Confocal Cryo Fluorescence Microscopy and Cryo FIB/SEM Tomography."
 European Microscopy Congress 2016: Proceedings.
 Weinheim, Germany: Wiley‐VCH Verlag GmbH & Co.
 KGaA, 2016.

-Researchers use Linkam’s Freeze Drying system FDCS196 to cryopreserve red blood cells with slow cooling rates prior to storage at -80°C.
+Researchers at the University of Ottowa, Canada used Linkam’s Freeze Drying system, the FDCS196 to cryopreserve red blood cells with slow cooling rates prior to storage at -80°C.

 Capicciotti, C.J. et al. Small Molecule Ice Recrystallization Inhibitors Enable Freezing of Human Red Blood Cells with Reduced Glycerol Concentrations.
 Sci.
 Rep. 5, 9692; DOI:10.1038/srep09692 (2015).